pytorch/torchchat/docs/distributed.md

 # Distributed Inference with torchchat

-torchchat suports distributed inference for large language models (LLMs) on GPUs seamlessly.
+torchchat supports distributed inference for large language models (LLMs) on GPUs seamlessly.
 At present, torchchat supports distributed inference using Python only.

 ## Installation